 What needs to be included in a social media influencer management contract?
 First, a management contract for an influencer is going to be between the influencer and whoever is managing you.
 It could be an individual agent, a marketing agency, or a manager, they’re all thought of as the same thing.
 When you do establish a relationship with that person, their job is going to be to go out and bring the influencer potential sponsorship opportunities and a contract needs to be in place so that there are no ambiguities about the relationship.
 And I’m going to go over what needs to be in any influencer management contract.

 First, the term of the agreement.
 A term refers to the length.
 And in almost any contract, it’s going to list how long it lasts, and then whether it automatically renews after the end of the initial term.
 For most social media influencer management contracts, it’s somewhere between three to five years, and then it may or may not have a language that states it will automatically renew for successive one-year terms after the initial term ends.
 There will also be a section called termination, which will then dictate how the agreement can be terminated.
 The last thing you want as an influencer is to get into a management contract with someone that is not doing their job or you’re unhappy with the sponsorship opportunities they’re bringing you, so you absolutely need some mechanism to terminate the contract and move on.

-And you would do that through what’s called without cause termination.
-In the contract, there’ll be, as I stated before, ways to terminate the contract, and usually, those will include four ways.
-One, if the initial contract just ends, and it’s not renewed, the contract is terminated.
+And you would do that through what’s called without-cause termination.
+In the contract, there’ll be, as I stated before, ways to terminate the agreement, and usually, those will include four ways.
+If the initial contract ends and it’s not renewed, the contract terminates.
 You can terminate a contract through mutual agreement.
 Either party, at any point, feels like this isn’t working out.
-They both agree, you know what, you’re right.
-And we’re going to just ignore the rest of the terms of the contract.
+They both agree: you know what, you’re right.
+And we’ll just ignore the rest of the terms of the contract.
 You can mutually agree to terminate the agreement.

 - Can an Influencer Break Their Management Contract?